yogasw/mockoon-manager/README.md

   - Nginx

 ## 📝 Important Notes

-- Each mock instance automatically includes a `/healthz` endpoint
 - Configuration files are stored in the `backend/configs` directory
 - Logs are available in the `backend/logs` directory
 - The application uses polling for status updates (5-second interval)